ordovicia/citations/README.md

-    -w, --words <words>         Search papers with these words -p, --phrase <phrase>       Search papers with this exact phrase -a, --authors <authors>     Search papers with these authors --search-html <file>    Scrape this HTML file as search results (possibly useful only when debugging) --cite-html <file>      Scrape this HTML file as citers list (possibly useful only when debugging) --cluster-id <id>       Search a paper with this cluster ID
+    -w, --words <words>         Search papers with these words -p, --phrase <phrase>       Search papers with this exact phrase -a, --authors <authors>     Search papers with these authors --cluster-id <id>       Search a paper with this cluster ID --search-html <file>    Scrape this HTML file as a search results page (possibly useful only when debugging) --cite-html <file>      Scrape this HTML file as a citers list page (possibly useful only when debugging)
 ```

 ## Note